What Will I Learn?

 Secrets, Shortcuts, Tips and Tricks

-We are the only audio school that uses working professionals in their pro recording studios to train you as an apprentice (extern).
+We are the only audio school that uses working professionals in their pro recording studios to train you as an extern.
 This means a ton of things, but most importantly it means that your teacher/mentor will be teaching ALL the stuff that you can’t find textbooks.
 The stuff we are talking about is all the many tips, tricks, secrets and shortcuts that the audio business demands of all of its professionals.
 In any field, there are things that you can only learn from experience while “on the job.”
 It is these things that separate the unsuccessful from the successful.
 We teach you these things by training you from the inside.
 Your mentor has logged many years on the job, and he or she has learned a lot.
 You’re going to need that secret knowledge to make it.
 Period.

 Techniques.
 (How to Use The Gear)

-We talk a lot about the benefits of the mentor/apprentice model of education.
+We talk a lot about the benefits of the mentor/extern model of education.
 Briefly, this means you learn in private lessons, just you and your mentor.
 This mentor makes his living as an audio engineer or music producer.
 He uses the gear every day, and he’s teaching you—one on one.
 It doesn’t get any realer than that, an everyday occurrence at The Recording Connection.

 How to Record and Produce Music

 You’ll learn how to record, mix and master music, whether a client’s or your own composition.
 You’ll sit in on sessions ranging from accomplished bands with multiple records under their belts to novice groups cutting their first demo and everything in between.
 Real world stuff, practical knowledge, the important stuff.